 Working as an independent contractor is so liberating.
 You work on your own schedule and do it the way you want to.

-Below, you can find some pros associated with working as an independent contractor with Uber Eats:
+Below, you can find some advantages associated with working as an independent contractor with Uber Eats:

-There are so many delivery jobs out there and that can be confusing.
+There are so many delivery jobs out there, which can sometimes be confusing.
 However, when it comes to flexibility, Uber Eats is one of the most flexible side gigs.

 Uber Eats will never require you to schedule yourself in shifts.
 When you deliver with Uber East you are your own boss.

-You can decide if you want to work more or less depending on your availability.
-When you need more money, and are available, you can go out on the road and earn more money while delivering food.
+You can decide if you want to work more hours or less hours depending on your availability.
+When you need more money, and are available, you can go out on the road and earn more money by delivering food.

 Uber Eats is one of the companies that lets you get paid daily.

-When delivering with Uber Eats you will always be busy.
+When delivering with Uber Eats you will always be busy due to the high request of orders.
 Uber Eats facilitates any kind of deliveries including groceries delivery , alcohol delivery, food delivery, cigarette delivery and even flower delivery.

 For many delivery drivers, the pluses outweigh the drawbacks, but it’s still important to know the potential negatives of working as a 1099 contractor.